KathirKrishiv/Django_Employee_Management/README_GitHub.md

   - Falls back to Capitaline YearEnd.
   - Compares YearEnd with Date_End.
   - Handles financial years longer than 12 months (including 15-month reporting periods).
-  - Returns the financial year in the format depending on the company's reporting cycle:
+  - Returns the financial year in the format:
+    ```
-  - `01 Jul 2024 - 30 Jun 2025 or 01 Jan 2025 - 31 Dec 2025`
+    01 Jul 2024 - 30 Jun 2025 or 01 Jan 2025 - 31 Dec 2025
+    ```
+    depending on the company's reporting cycle:

 #### Step 6 - Populate FinancialResults